 Missiles: Not usually, unless modified.

-Medium and heavy trucks are the bulk movers of the ground forces.
+Medium and heavy trucks are the prime movers of any ground force.
 Military operations consume vast amounts of fuel, ammunition, and food.
-Trucks offer a much cheaper alternative to airlifting supplies, and can reach remote areas where landing a plane or rotorcraft is not feasible.
+Trucks offer a cheaper alternative to airlifting supplies and can reach remote areas where landing a plane or rotorcraft is not feasible.
 Military trucks usually have off-road capabilities superior to their civilian counterparts because roads near a conflict zone are often shoddy or destroyed.
-Like light trucks, many heavy trucks are modified into command centers, communications equipment platforms, etc.
+Like light trucks, many heavy trucks are modified into command centers, communications equipment platforms, generator platforms, troop transports, etc.

 Size: Similar to a civilian medium or heavy truck.
 Can be non-articulated or tractor-trailer.

-Guns: Not usually, unless modified into a technical.
+Guns: Not usually, unless modified into a technical or SPG.

 Missiles: Not usually, unless modified into a missile TEL.

 Some vehicles are so unusual as to not match any of the aforementioned descriptions.
-This section will attempt to cover some of the most commonly seen vehicles that don’t resemble any of the descriptions above.
-This section is a work-in-progress.
+This section is a work-in-progress and doesn’t represent the numerous other vehicles which defy conventional classifications.

 This Swedish tank lacks a staple tank feature: the turret.
 In order to decrease cost and lower the profile of the tank, an ingenious suspension system was devised that aimed the gun by pointing the vehicle at the target.
-Of course, this eliminates the ability of the tank to fire at targets that are not directly in front of it.
-This vehicle is no longer in active duty, and the principle has not been used subsequently.
+Of course, this requires the tank to face its target at all times and fire from a stationary position.
+This vehicle is no longer in active duty and the principle, while interesting, has not been adopted since.

-This vehicle consists of a large 105mm autoloaded cannon mounted on the chassis of a Stryker APC.
-It was conceived of as a way to offer tank-like firepower on a platform that could easily be moved around and airlifted.
-Despite its appearance, the vehicle is not designed to fight against tanks or other well protected vehicles, as it lacks the necessary protection.
+This vehicle consists of a large 105 mm autoloading cannon mounted on the chassis of a Stryker APC.
+It was conceived of as a way to offer tank-like firepower on a platform that could easily be airlifted and moved to remote battlefields.
+Despite its appearance, the vehicle is not designed to fight against tanks or other well-protected vehicles, as it lacks the necessary protection.
 Generally described as an “assault gun.”